Office of Professional Standards

 A complaint may be filed with the department in the following ways:

-Filing a citizen complaint does not prevent you from filing a claim against the City or complaints with other government authorities.
+Filing a complaint with OPS does not prevent you from filing a claim against the City or a complaint with other governmental authorities.

-If the complaint is investigated by the Office of Internal Affairs, a detective from the investigative unit will contact you and schedule an interview.
+If the complaint is investigated by the Office of Professional Standards, a detective from the investigative unit will contact you and schedule an interview.
 It may be possible that the interview can be conducted over the phone; however, most of the time they are conducted in person.